 - Season meat with salt and pepper, and dredge with flour.

 - Add meat to your hot pan and brown on both sides.

-- Reduce heat to medium low and add onion, and spices.
+- Reduce heat to medium-low and add onion and spices to your skillet

 - Cook until onion is soft and translucent.

 - Add garlic, cook another couple minutes.